Thinking about Orthokeratology?

 This process of night-time corneal reshaping can be thought of as braces for the eyes.
 As well as controlling myopia progression, orthokeratology is safe and reliable alternative to glasses, soft contact lenses and laser eye surgery.
 It is completely reversible by discontinuing wear.
 It is also a proven method for reducing myopia progression and is available to both adults and children.

 Ortho-K lenses are also called “corneal reshaping contact lenses”, “CRT” or “overnight contact lenses.”
+Our practice is Paragon CRT certified to fit Ortho-K lenses.

 Freedom & Convenience